Fragrant Hills: History

-The park was built in 1186 in the Jin dynasty (1115 to 1234) and expanded during the Yuan dynasty and Ming dynasty.
-In 1745, the Qianlong Emperor (1711–1799) of the Qing dynasty ordered the addition of many new halls, pavilions and gardens and gave it a new name, Jingyi Palace (Garden of Tranquility and Pleasure).
-Many of the relics in the park were damaged by foreign troops during two major attacks.
-In 1860, British troops set the Old Summer Palace ablaze, burning it to the ground along with the Gardens of Perfect Brightness, causing extensive damage to many relics in the park.
-Another attack in 1900 by the Eight-Nation Alliance caused destruction to the park and to the Summer Palace built by Empress Dowager Cixi.
-Since 1949, the Chinese government has been engaged in continuous restoration and development in the area.
+The park was built in 1186, during the rule of the Jin dynasty, and was expanded during the Yuan and Ming dynasties.
+In 1745, the Qianlong Emperor of the Qing dynasty ordered the addition of several new halls, pavilions and gardens to the park, renaming it the "Garden of Tranquility and Pleasure".
+In 1860, British and French forces burnt the Old Summer Palace during the Second Opium War, which caused extensive damage to the park.
+During the Boxer Rebellion, activities by troops of the Eight-Nation Alliance led to further damage to the park.
+Since 1949, the government of China has been engaged in continuous restoration and development in the area.

-Fragrant Hills Park is recognized as one of the major tourist attractions in Beijing.
+The Fragrant Hills park is recognized as one of the major tourist attractions in Beijing.
 When autumn arrives, the natural scenery in the park turns spectacular, with fiery red smoke tree leaves covering the mountain side.
 Every year, thousands of tourists ride the cable cars through the park in order see the hills in autumn colors.
 The grand opening of the annual Red Leaf Festival of Beijing takes place there.

-There is also the Fragrant Hills Hotel, designed by Ieoh Ming Pei, which is more traditional than most of his designs.
+There is also the Fragrant Hills Hotel, designed by I. M. Pei, which is more traditional than most of his designs.